 DARZALEX FASPRO in Combination with Four Standard-of-Care Treatment Regimens in Patients with MM

-PLEIADES (MMY2040; clinicaltrials.gov identifier: NCT03412565) is an ongoing, phase 2, multicenter, open-label study evaluating the clinical benefit of DARZALEX FASPRO administered in combination with 4 standard-of-care treatment regimens in patients with MM.
+PLEIADES (MMY2040; NCT03412565) is a phase 2, multicenter, open-label study evaluating the clinical benefit of DARZALEX FASPRO administered in combination with 4 standard of care treatment regimens in patients with MM.
 Specifically with:17

 • D-VRd for patients with transplant-eligible NDMM (n=67).